 What innovative change in your situation would benefit you and others?

-Compare questions in the video below to queries in your text to see how two-footed questions can help your students build courage to shape and support a dream worth chasing.
+Compare questions in the video below to see how two-footed questions can help us build courage to shape and support a dream worth chasing.

 First, Pick a Problem You See that Needs a Dream-level Solution